How to Measure Speed to Lead in HubSpot

 2. Choose Contact-based workflow and enroll contacts when one of the above activities occurs.

-4. Add branches if you have multiple qualifying triggers.
+4. Add branches if multiple qualifying triggers apply.

 1. Go to Settings > Properties > Create Property.